liamthetate/ms3-mini-project-redux/README.md

 Fullpage.css is obviously not mine and style.css contains comments where I've used others code.

-Clearing flask messages - I was getting bugs on the main menu displaying too many messages, [this](https://stackoverflow.com/questions/63387031/how-to-clear-existing-flash-messages-in-flask) fixed it.

-CSS Progress Bar - It took a few different resources to figure out how to make one and whilst I modified it to fit, the CSS code is not mine.
+CSS Progress Bar (Line 1-16 style.css) - It took a few different resources to figure out how to make one and whilst I modified it to fit, the CSS code is not mine.
 The Python is.
 [1](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp) [2](https://www.geeksforgeeks.org/how-to-create-a-progress-bar-animation-using-html-and-css/) [3](https://stackoverflow.com/questions/51383352/change-css-with-python-and-flask)

+Clearing flask messages (Line 187 app.py) - I was getting bugs on the main menu displaying too many messages, [this](https://stackoverflow.com/questions/63387031/how-to-clear-existing-flash-messages-in-flask) fixed it.